ChaoticLeah/BundleArtGenerator/README.md

 - A Command Generator ready for command blocks!
 - Support for 8x8 & 16x16 pixel art
 - All the colors supported by minecraft stained glass
+- Autosave!
 - Just like any other pixel art program!

+> Note: This may not always work due to a minecraft bug.

+---

+Roadmap:

+- [x] Autosave
+- [ ] Save Slots